ChrisLGardner/chrislgardner.github.io/_posts/2019-03-26-enforcing-style-with-pester.markdown

 excerpt_separator: <!--more-->
 ---

 As part of an ongoing effort to improve code quality and consistency across the company we decided to apply the same principles to PowerShell code as we would apply to our C# and other code, since code is code no matter what language it is written in or who maintains it.
 With this in mind a few of us sat down many months ago and figured out what our style should be using [the community style guide](https://github.com/PoshCode/PowerShellPracticeAndStyle) as a baseline and picking the things we'd like to apply.
-With these basic guidelines decided it was up to me to enforce these in some way, and Pester as my answer of choice.
+With these basic guidelines decided it was up to me to enforce these in some way, and Pester as my tool of choice.

 <!--more-->